natelust/CloakingVarWriteup/writeup.md

 * Write documentation

 ## Demo
+Example python code which makes use of cloaking variable behavior.
+The output from this code can be found in the section following the code.

 ```python
 # These are "builtin" functions for working with cloaked variables
 # They may be implemented in c at some point to avoid the inspect